 All of our camp staff is interviewed in person by the Camp Director.
 When a candidate is identified as a prospective camp staff member from the interview process, personal and professional references are verified and a background check is performed before employment is finalized.

-A great day at WT4H begins with reveille at 7:00 a.m.
-Mornings begin with Flag raising at the flagpole, After breakfast, there is scheduled time for bunk cleanup.
-Each bunk works as a team by sharing the cleaning responsibilities.
+A great day at WT4H begins with wake up at 7:00 a.m.
+Mornings begin with Flag raising at the flagpole.
+Each cabin works as a team by sharing the cleaning responsibilities.

 There are three camp program activity periods in the morning, followed by a free time/free swim period before lunch.
 Lunch is followed by rest hour.
 During this time, resident campers recharge for the two afternoon periods.